Bolinas, California

-Bolinas is an unincorporated coastal community and census-designated place in Marin County, California, United States.
+Bolinas is an unincorporated coastal community in Marin County, California, United States.
+It is located on the California coast, approximately 13 mi (straight line distance) northwest of San Francisco, and 27 mi by road.
+For statistical purposes, the United States Census Bureau has defined that community as a census-designated place (CDP).
 As of the 2020 census it had a population of 1,483.
-It is located on the California coast, approximately 13 mi (straight line distance) northwest of San Francisco, and 27 mi by road.